manojahs/Namaste_React/README.md

 JSX
 -------
-jsx is the html like syntax
+jsx is the html/xml like syntax